CovingtonResearchGroup/sinkhole_analysis/README.md

 To create QGIS project, run `create-QGIS-project.py (USGS,Mihevc, or Combined)`.

 Then, for sharing run QGIS from conda env in `qgis` subdir on project file.
 Then activate QConsolidate plugin and export without zip.
 Zip the consolidated project for sharing.

+Finally, you can create collated csv file with HUC info and karst percentages by running `python collate-outputs.py (USGS,Mihevc,Combined)`.